!

 Sensory Accessibility

-Noise cancelling headphones and sensory backpacks are available for visitors with sensory sensitivities.
-They may be borrowed at a first-come, first-served basis from our Visitor Services desks.
+Noise-cancelling headphones and sensory backpacks are available for visitors with sensory sensitivities.
+They may be borrowed on a first-come, first-served basis from our Visitor Services desks.
 Our Sensory Guide shares what you might experience room by room during your visit.
 You can also view our KultureCity Story Guide.
 Join us each month from September to May for Sensory Friendly Time!
 Click here to learn more.

 Service Animals